 Our sophisticated management information systems provide us with the ability to efficiently and effectively manage our restaurants and to ensure consistent application of operating controls at our restaurants.
-Our size also affords us the ability to maintain an in-house staff of information technology and restaurant systems professionals dedicated to continuously enhancing our systems.
+Our size affords us the ability to maintain an in-house staff of information technology and restaurant systems professionals dedicated to continuously enhancing our systems.
 In addition, these capabilities allow us to integrate newly developed restaurants or restaurants that we acquire and achieve greater economies of scale and operating efficiencies.
-We retained the existing point-of-sale (POS) systems used at the acquired restaurants following the acquisition while implementing our critical labor and inventory management systems.
-We plan to implement our POS system software at the acquired restaurants beginning in 2013.

-We installed new POS systems at all of our legacy restaurants in 2011 and in the first half of 2012.
+We installed new point-of-sale (POS) systems at all of our legacy restaurants in 2011 and in the first half of 2012.
 Our restaurants employ touch-screen POS systems that are designed to facilitate accuracy and speed of order taking.
 These systems are user-friendly, require limited cashier training and improve speed-of-service through the use of conversational order-taking techniques.
-The POS systems are integrated with PC-based applications at the restaurant that are designed to facilitate financial and management control of our restaurant operations.
+The POS systems are integrated with PC-based applications at the restaurant and hosted systems at our corporate office that are designed to facilitate financial and management control of our restaurant operations.
+We retained the existing POS systems used at the acquired BKC restaurants following the 2012 acquisition and implemented our labor and inventory management systems in 2012 and completed the rollout of our POS system software to all of the acquired BKC restaurants in 2013.

 Our restaurant systems provide daily tracking and reporting of traffic counts, menu item sales, labor and food data including costs, and other key operating information for each restaurant.
 We communicate electronically with our restaurants on a continuous basis, which enables us to collect this information for use in our corporate management systems in near real-time.
-Our corporate headquarters manages web-based systems that support all of our accounting, operating and reporting systems.
+Our corporate headquarters manages systems that support all of our accounting, operating and reporting systems.
 We also operate a 24-hour, seven-day help desk at our corporate headquarters that enables us to provide systems and operational support to our restaurant operations as required.
 Among other things, our restaurant information systems provide us with the ability to: